-Once the menu is open highlight the Settings area at the bottom of the menu.
+Once the menu is open, highlight the Settings area at the bottom.

 Now select All Settings from the Settings area.

-Your console should have closed the Xbox Guide and taken you to the Xbox One’s dedicated Settings app.
+Your console should take you to the Xbox One Settings app.
 Select Network from the menu on the left side of your television’s display.
 It’s the third option from the top of the menu.

 Now select Network Settings.